If you’re struggling to stay engaged as a leader lately, here are some leadership tips to pull you out of the slump.

 The company isn’t doing as well as it used to.
 Or you received a scathing email from a client.
 Or you’re questioning the latest shift in the company’s direction.

 Whatever the reason may be, there’s no shame in it.
 I’ve had these “off” days, myself — and so many other leaders have too.
 As companies go through highs and lows, and our mind and emotions ride the highs and lows along with it.
-In our online Watercooler community with almost 1,000 managers, many folks shared this sentiment: We all “occasionally fall into slumps where being a good manager becomes more difficult.”
+In our online Watercooler community with almost 1,000 managers in Know Your Team, many folks shared this sentiment: We all “occasionally fall into slumps where being a good manager becomes more difficult.”

 The question is: How do you handle “off” days, so you don’t stay discouraged as leader?